arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

 # Description

 The Arduino UNO SPE Shield is a versatile solution for industrial communication, IoT, and automation, combining Single Pair Ethernet (10BASE-T1S) and RS-485.
 It enables integration into low-power Ethernet networks and robust serial communication systems, ensuring efficient connectivity in embedded environments.

-Compatible with the Arduino UNO, it supports SPI, UART, and I2C, facilitating interoperability with various devices.
-Additionally, it features screw terminals for additional connections.
+Compatible with the Arduino UNO form factor, it supports SPI, UART, and I2C, facilitating interoperability with various devices.
+Additionally, it features screw terminals for additional connectivity and power options.

-Its robust design and advanced protection make it ideal for applications in industrial environments for remote monitoring and automated control.
+Its robust design and advanced protection makes it ideal for applications in industrial environments for remote monitoring and automated control.

 # Target Areas: